Marekanigor/Version_control_seminar/git.md

 - 4b16 (first 4 symbols) - to see the changes made from the commit which symbols you typoed and latest version
 - 4b16 188e (first 4 symbols of one commit and first 4 symbols of the other to compare the version - used when comparing not with the latest version in the log)

+8. git branch - see all your branches and see which one you are in
+- git branch name - create a new branch
+- git checkout name - go to that branch

+Stop now